Advocacy is more important than ever. AIC continues to partner with organizations such as the

 - In early 2009, Sen. Coburn attempted to prohibit museums from competing for or receiving any funds from H.R.
 1, the economic stimulus bill.
 After a lobbying effort led by AAM in which AIC members were involved, the word “museum” was dropped from the final prohibition.
 Unfortunately, zoos and aquariums remained barred from competing for economic stimulus funding.

-- Later that year, an amendment sponsored by Senators Coburn/McCain – which would have prohibited ANY funding from the Transportation Appropriations bill from going to ANY museum – was defeated on the Senate floor after another AAM lead lobbying effect.
+- Later that year, an amendment sponsored by Senators Coburn and McCain – which would have prohibited ANY funding from the Transportation Appropriations bill from going to ANY museum – was defeated on the Senate floor after another AAM-led lobbying effect.
 Interestingly, a recent amendment that would have targeted museum funding proposed by Senator Coburn did not make it out of committee, which illustrates that building an effective lobbying effort can extend beyond a particular bill or amendment.
-We envision a time when members of Congress will be fully aware that they don’t want to “rile” those conservation people.

 View our latest Action Alerts >>